idrisr/notes/docker.md

 give your image a human friendly name

 ## container
-a running instance of an image
+ running instance of an image

 ## image
 a specific snapshot of an environment